-- Taking Wellbutrin and drinking is very dangerous
+- Taking Wellbutrin while taking drinking alcohol is dangerous.

-There are a number of factors that combine to make this combination of drug and alcohol very risky.
-Due to this, the exact consequences will differ for every single person.
-However, because the worst consequences can result in death, and there is no way in advance to determine the consequences for any individual, all people should avoid drinking while taking Wellbutrin.
+However, because the worst consequences can result in serious illness, and there is no way in advance to determine the implications for any individual, all people should avoid drinking while taking Wellbutrin.

-- The effects of alcohol are further increased by the fact Wellbutrin reduces alcohol tolerance
+- The effects of alcohol increase by the fact Wellbutrin reduces alcohol tolerance.

-Thus, an individual drinking while taking Wellbutrin will suffer from the effects of alcohol after consuming less alcohol than normal and those effects will be stronger than normal.
+Because of this, individuals drinking while taking Wellbutrin will suffer from the effects of alcohol after consuming less alcohol than usual, and those effects will be stronger than average.